TheBigBookMan/grad-dip/Information Technology/Topic 5- Web Dev- PHP.md

     -   any code in the HTML that has PHP in it will be executed on the server and the result of the php will return within the html which is shown in the browser
     -   `var_dump()` function takes a variable and ouptuts its value and data type, handy when dont know data type or value
     -   `==` matches the values while `===` matches the value and data type
-    -   Two ways to get output with PHP-
+    -   Two ways to get output with PHP into the browser-
         -   `echo $vairable;`
         -   `print $variale;`
     -   **constant variable**- a simple value which cannot be changed during the script